 Workbook B continues with words with vowel digraphs (e.g., ea, ie, ei, and oi), special consonant sounds (e.g., nk, soft g, and kn), w-controlled vowel combinations (e.g., wa and wo), and word endings or middle syllables (e.g., ed, al, le, tion, sive, and ture).

 Workbook B advances in both phonetic difficulty and the level of vocabulary.
-For example, on page 157, students are practicing words with ch as in chef.
-Some sentences on this page are, “The frog has a mustache.”
-“Dogs play charades.”
-And Chiffon is a sheer fabric.”
+For example, on page 157, students practice words with ch as in chef.
+Some sentences on this page are, “The frog has a mustache,” “Dogs play charades,” and "Chiffon is a sheer fabric.”
 The words mustache, charades, and chiffon are unlikely to be in the average first or second grader’s vocabulary.
-This section seems to have more difficult vocabulary than the rest of the book, but you will need to watch to make sure the practice lessons you assign are appropriate for your child(ren).
+This section seems to have more difficult vocabulary than the rest of the book, and you will need to watch to make sure the practice lessons you assign are appropriate for your students.

 At the top left of each page, it says, “Find and Fix ____ .”
 This is used by the parent or teacher.
 Rather than marking each response correct or incorrect, the parent or teacher counts the total number of errors and writes that number on the Find and Fix line.
 Students are to try to find that number of errors and fix them on their own.
 You can see how this approach can enhance the lessons, but if students are unable to spot their errors, you should reteach and monitor as students try again.

 I think Phonics Practice Made Easy and Fun might be especially useful with resources like Noah Webster’s Reading Handbook, Alpha Phonics, and Phonics Pathways which do not have their own workbook component.
-They might also be useful for remedial work with older students who have had instruction in phonics but struggle with decoding and comprehension.
+These workbooks might also be useful for remedial work with older students who have had instruction in phonics but struggle with decoding and comprehension.